 Bee balm (Monarda) is one of the most useful plants you can add to your garden.
 This member of the mint family is often referred to as bergamot, horsemint, and oswego tea.

 The beautiful flowers that bee balm produces attract lots of beneficial insects while the seed heads attract bird species to your garden.
 The fragrant scent of this herb can also deter common garden pests.
+It’s an ideal plant for a pollinator garden.

 The best way to enjoy all of the advantages that this herb has to offer is by pairing it with plant species that can benefit from the powerful effects of bee balm.